MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/metrics-overview.md

 api.applicationinsights.io/v1/apps/DEMO_APP/metrics/users/authenticated?api_key=DEMO_KEY&prefer=ai.include-query-payload
 ```

 The following is an example of a return KQL statement for the metric "Authenticated Users.”
-(In this example, `"users/authenticated"` is the metric id.)
+(In this example, `"users/authenticated"` is the metric ID.)

 ```Kusto
 output